WyattBlue/auto-editor/README.md

 **Auto-Editor** is a command line application for automatically **editing video and audio** by analyzing where sections are silent and making cuts based off that information.

 ## New in 20w33a
-* Added `--video_bitrate` which allows you to change the video size when you usevideo codec like h264.'
+* Added `--video_bitrate` which allows you to change the video size when you use video codec like h264.
 * Exporting to premiere shows more useful information.
 * `--clear_cache` has been removed.
 * `--sample_rate` has been moved to size options.